 my daughter got bit by a tick and took antibiotics which didnt seem to help and i gave colloidial silver. it is silver suspended in water. they used this before anti biotics came into being.

 Unfortunately, if you go into an area that has ticks, you take a chance on getting them on you.
 There is NO way to prevent it.
 Contrary to popular belief, DEET is dangerous, especially to children whose immune and neurological systems have not fully develpoed yet.
 Kids often touch themselves (like to scratch their arm or swat a mosquito), then will later touch something else (like their shirt) to transfer the spray.
 Later when they're eating, they'll often get some in their mouth inadvertently.
 Adults can easily do this too.
 And make no mistake about it, pesticides were originally developed to use as "germ warfare" during wars.
 They are now diluted and sold as pesticides, and can be dangerous.
-This is why as time goes on, more and more are being taken off the market.
-My husband has a type of nontreatable leukemia that was caused by environmental substances that were supposedly safe.

 The newest information about ticks says not to cover them with anything (nail polish, oil, soap. etc) that is meant to smother them.
 It is known that ticks needed to breathe, and covering them will force them to release.
 Apparently when you do this, they release more of their saliva into your body (since they are unable to breathe), giving greater irritation or a greater possibility of Lyme disease.
 It's best to pull with tweezers.

 And just for the record, false negatives are often given in blood tests for Lyme disease, leaving infected individuals to not be properly treated.